rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-oss/windows/_index.en.md

 {{% /notice %}}

 {{% notice note %}}
-The GUI version, `RustDeskServer.exe` has not been maintained any more, not recommended.
+The GUI version, `RustDeskServer.setup.exe` has not been maintained any more, not recommended.
 {{% /notice %}}

 ### A crossroads